girder/viime/joss/paper.md

 closer to normality and to compress the dynamic range.
 The options in this step are  Log10, Log2, square root and cube root.

-Lastly, the data can be scaled.
+The final step is scaling.
 This also addresses the issue of large dynamic range by scaling the variance of the data.
 The options here include Autoscaling, Pareto scaling, Range scaling, Vast scaling and Level scaling.